 - 72 x 72 inches

 If you don’t have a standard-sized shower, don’t worry.
-In step 4 below, we cover special shower curtain sizes.
+In one of the next sections, we cover special shower curtain sizes.

 2. Determine Where the Rod Will Go

 If you don’t already have the shower curtain rod installed, then you’ll need to decide exactly how you will mount it.
 As part of this, you’ll need to decide if you want your rod to mount on the outside or the inside of your shower.

 Inside mounts fit between the opening exactly, and extend from wall to wall.
 Outside mounts have a bit more flexibility and can extend outside the actual opening.

 If you are using a rod that mounts permanently to the wall, always buy your shower curtain before mounting your rod, in case any adjustments need to be made to your measurements.

 Sometimes, it’s helpful to use a spring-rod temporarily, to hold the place of the actual curtain rod, just so you are able to measure correctly.
 Once you have the details for the rod worked out, you’ll need to get the curtain height.

 3. Measure the Height